Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Some marketing automation or scoring software, like Salesforce Pardot, will even autoscore demographics and actions for you as you add them, though you can modify the scores in the next step if you'd like.
 The image above shows an example of how to create a new positive or negative scoring rule, aka data point.

 While developing your list, highlight in yellow critical conversion behaviors: actions taken by nearly all past leads who ended up becoming customers.
 Usually, these are things like requesting a demo or another action that requires them to dedicate time to your business.
-Doing this will help you start thinking about which behaviors will earn leads the most points.
+I’d do this and it'd help my team start thinking about which behaviors will earn leads the most points.

 Assigning point values to each data point is the most difficult part of lead scoring.
 But, don’t worry about being perfect at the start.
 As long as you make educated estimates about the point values, your lead scoring system will work effectively.
 You can always make changes down the line.
 For now, let’s focus on assigning point values in a way that gives you a balanced scoring system that takes demographic and behavioral data equally into account.

 Most companies rank leads on a scale of 1–100 total points.
 Some expand their range by one more digit to classify leads by other crucial factors.
 Companies that use four-digit lead scores might give small businesses 1,000 points, medium businesses 2,000, and enterprise businesses 3,000 off the bat, then assign additional points on a typical 1–100 scale.
 A big company that's a perfect match might be 3,100, while a small business with a 50/100 score would be 1,050.